aspnet/MicrosoftConfigurationBuilders/README.md

 This setting is a boolean that specified whether to avoid throwing exceptions when the backing configuration source cannot be found or connected.
 The default default value is `true`, though some config builders (such as the Azure-based builders) will use a different default.

+#### escapeExpandedValues
+.Net configuration is XML-based in it's raw form.
+While these config builders work on `ConfigurationSection` objects in `Strict` and `Greedy` modes, when operating in `Expand` mode, tokens in the raw XML input are directly replaced with values.
+Applications that use `Expand` mode may do so because they need to inject additional XML rather than just a string value.
+But for the cases when a simple string replacement is the goal, unescaped XML characters in replacement values may result in invalid XML.
+In these cases, simply set the `escapeExpandedValues` attribute to `true` and the config builder will escape special XML characters before replacing tokens in `Expand` mode.
+The default value is `false`.

 #### tokenPattern
 This is a setting that is shared between all KeyValueConfigBuilder-derived builders is `tokenPattern`.
 When describing the `Expand` behavior of these builders above, it was mentioned that the raw xml is searched for tokens that look like __`${token}`__.
 This is done with a regular expression. `@"\$\{(\w+)\}"` to be exact.